vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/03_configmaps_and_secrets/README.md

             inline: ""' >> values.yaml
 ```

-to create the ConfigMap with empty entries in `values.yaml` and check the output with:
+to create the ConfigMap with empty entries in `values.yaml`.
+You can check the initial output with:

 ```sh
 helm template .